akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 More advanced techniques (e.g. [Remove event class and ignore events](#remove-event-class)) will dive into using the manifests for increasing the flexibility of the persisted vs. exposed types even more.
-However for now we will focus on the simpler evolution techniques, concerning simply configuring the payload serializers.
+However for now we will focus on the simpler evolution techniques, concerning only configuring the payload serializers.

 By default the `payload` will be serialized using Java Serialization.
 This is fine for testing and initial phases of your development (while you're still figuring out things and the data will not need to stay persisted forever).